-12. How are lessons learned documented and shared?
+11. How are lessons learned documented and shared?

 IHP+ has documented experience in individual countries and has a consolidated analysis of early experience.
-This has informed amendment of the JANS Tool and Guidelines in 2011, and a paper on options of ways to carry out a joint assessment.
+This has informed amendment of the JANS Tool and Guidelines in 2011, and a paper on how to carry out a joint assessment.
 For more information, go to: www.internationalhealthpartnership.net.